georgeerol/CommercingWithFlink/README.md

-# Apache Flink E-Commerce Analytics with Elasticsearch and Postgres
+# E-Commerce Analytics with Apache Flink, Elasticsearch and Postgres

 This repository contains an Apache Flink application designed for real-time sales analytics, utilizing Docker Compose to orchestrate Apache Flink, Elasticsearch, and Postgres.
 The application efficiently processes financial transaction data from Kafka, executes aggregations, and stores the results in Postgres and Elasticsearch for comprehensive analysis.